-- (a) A credible option is an option (or group of options) that: - (1) addresses the identified need; - (2) is (or are) commercially and technically feasible; and - (3) can be implemented in sufficient time to meet the identified need, and is (or are) identified as a credible option in accordance with paragraphs (b) or (d) (as relevant).
+- (a) A credible option is an option (or group of options) that: - (1) addresses the identified need;

+- (2) is (or are) commercially and technically feasible; and - (3) can be implemented in sufficient time to meet the identified need, and is (or are) identified as a credible option in accordance with paragraphs (b) or (d) (as relevant).

-- (b) In applying the regulatory investment test for transmission, the RIT-T proponent must consider, in relation to a RIT-T project other than those described in clauses 5.16.3(a)(1)-(8), all options that could reasonably be classified as credible options taking into account: - (1) energy source; - (2) technology; - (3) ownership; - (4) the extent to which the credible option enables intra-regional or inter-regional trading of electricity; - (5) whether it is a network option or a non-network option; - (6) whether the credible option is intended to be regulated; - (7) whether the credible option has a proponent; and - (8) any other factor which the RIT-T proponent reasonably considers should be taken into account. - (c) In applying the regulatory investment test for distribution, the RIT-D proponent must consider, in relation to a RIT-D project other than those described in clauses 5.17.3(a)(1)-(7), all options that could reasonably be classified as credible options, without bias as to:
+- (b) In applying the regulatory investment test for transmission, the RIT-T proponent must consider, in relation to a RIT-T project other than those described in clauses 5.16.3(a)(1)-(8), all options that could reasonably be classified as credible options taking into account: - (1) energy source; - (2) technology; - (3) ownership; - (4) the extent to which the credible option enables trading of electricity within a local electricity system; - (5) whether it is a network option or a non-network option; - (6) whether the credible option is intended to be regulated; - (7) whether the credible option has a proponent; and - (8) any other factor which the RIT-T proponent reasonably considers should be taken into account.